-- Do not touch or approach the device or package. - Notify the principal immediately or call 911. - Evacuate the immediate areas and wait for the instruction of the principal or designee. - Students with limited mobility may be assisted down the stairs and out of the building by staff.
-If a student is unable to be assisted downstairs, the student shall remain in a safe-refuge area, available on each floor near the main elevator, with emergency communication. - Follow the principal's or designee's instructions for appropriate emergency procedures.
+- Do not touch or approach the device or package. - Notify the principal immediately or call 911. - Evacuate the immediate areas and wait for the instruction of the principal or designee. - Follow the principal's or designee's instructions for appropriate emergency procedures.